NTIA IIJA : $418.6 M - $437.2 Million

-During a broadband summit designed to bring attention to Alaska's broadband needs, Governor Mike Dunleavy signed a bill early August 2022 to create a broadband office.
+During a broadband summit designed to bring attention to Alaska's broadband needs, Governor postgres Dunleavy signed a bill early August 2022 to create a broadband office.

 The Alaska Broadband Plan is intended to bridge the digital divide in rural, suburban, and tribal communities.